Optimal Rates for Learning Hidden Tree Structures: Recovering the Structure from Noisy Data

+As a byproduct of our analysis we also derive the sample complexity bound for the noiseless case as well.
+Now the bound involves the (noiseless) information threshold $\Ith$. \begin{theorem} Assume that $\bX\sim \p(\cdot)\in\treedistr$ and $\p (\cdot)$ satisfies the Assumption \ref{antos_ass} for some $c\geq 2,c_1>c_2>0$.
+Fix a number $\delta\in (0,1)$.
+There exists a constant $C>0$, independent of $\delta$ such that, if the number of samples of $\bX$ satisfies the inequality then Algorithm \ref{alg:Chow-Liu} with input $\mc{D}=\bX^{1:n}$ returns $\TCL=\T$ with probability at least $1-\delta$.
+The relationship between $C$ and $c,c_1,c_2$ is given similarly to that of Theorem \ref{thm:sufficient_noisy}. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm:sufficient_noisy}] The proof is similar to the proof of Theorem \ref{Thm:1}.
-The difference is introduced by the convergence condition in \eqref{eq:MI_suff_cond3}.
-That is, the error on the mutual information estimates should be less than the noisy information threshold $\Ith_{\dagger}$.
-Note that for the entropy estimates of $\bnX$, equations \eqref{eq:antos} up to \eqref{eq:entropy_estimate_bound} hold with possibly different constants $c',c'_1, c'_2,C'$ (see Assumption \ref{antos_ass}).
-Here we consider the case where $c'\in (1,2)$ (the case $c'\geq 2$ is similar, see also the proof of Theorem \ref{Thm:1}), and the corresponding bound on the estimation error $\eps$ has to be at most $\Ith_{\dagger}/3$.
+This result allows us to compare the sample complexity of the noiseless and noisy setting.
+Let $n$ and $\nn$ denote the sufficient number of samples of $\bX$ and $\bnX$ respectively and consider $p,\delta$ fixed, then the ratio $n/\nn$ is $\mc{O}\big((\Ith/\Ith_\dagger)^{-2(1+\zeta)}\big) $ for all $\zeta>0$.
+The latter shows how $\nn$ changes relative to $n$ under the same probability of success for both settings (noiseless and noisy).
+The proof of Theorem \ref{Thm:1} is similar to the proof of Theorem \ref{thm:sufficient_noisy}. \begin{proof}[Proof of Theorem \ref{Thm:1}] The difference is introduced by the event in \eqref{eq:MI_suff_cond}.
+That is, the error on the mutual information estimates should be less than the noiseless information threshold $\Ith$.
+Note that for the entropy estimates of $\bX$, equations \eqref{eq:antos} up to \eqref{eq:entropy_estimate_bound} hold with possibly different constants $c',C'$ than those of the observable layer (see Assumption \ref{antos_ass}).
+Here we consider the case where $c'\geq 2$ (the case $c'\in (1,2)$ is similar, see also the proof of Theorem \ref{thm:sufficient_noisy}), and the corresponding bound on the estimation error $\eps$ has to be at most $\Ith/3$.
 Thus, \eqref{eq:deltaI_inequality} becomes and \eqref{eq:bound_on_prob_of_err} now is written as Finally, by applying union bound over the pairs $\ell,\bar{\ell}\in\mc{V}$ we derive the statement of Theorem \ref{thm:sufficient_noisy}, by following the equivalent steps of \eqref{eq:expr_delta} and \eqref{eq:proof_th1}.
 The latter completes the proof. \end{proof}

-First we observe that Theorem \ref{thm:sufficient_noisy} requires $\Ith_{\dagger}>0$.
-Secondly, note that the sample complexity bounds in Theorem \ref{thm:sufficient_noisy} are similar to those of Theorem \ref{Thm:1}, but the noisy threshold $\Ith_{\dagger}$ takes the place of $\Ith$ and the constants $c',c'_1,c'_2$ are associated with the distribution $\p_{\dagger}(\cdot)$ (Assumption \ref{antos_ass}).
-Thirdly, to compare the sample complexity of the noiseless and noisy setting, let $n$ and $\nn$ denote the sufficient number of samples of $\bX$ and $\bnX$ respectively and consider $p,\delta$ fixed, then the ratio $n/\nn$ is $\mc{O}\big((\Ith/\Ith_\dagger)^{-2(1+\zeta)}\big) $ for all $\zeta>0$.
-The latter shows how $\nn$ changes relative to $n$ under the same probability of success for both settings (noiseless and noisy).
-Lastly, the inequality $\Ith > \Ith_{\dagger}$ should hold for a large class of hidden models, since learning from noisy data requires (in general) more samples than learning directly from noiseless data (see upcoming Sections \ref{Sec:EXAMPLES} \& \ref{coclusion}).